xsquawkbox/xsb2-manual/source/getting-started.rst

 A note about macOS 10.14 and newer
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Our ability to support macOS 10.14 is highly limited, particularly with X-Plane 10, due to the introduction of the Audio permissions system.
+Our ability to support macOS 10.14 is highly limited due to the introduction of the Audio permissions system.
 If the issue cannot be reproduced on 10.15, we cannot support it at this time.

+Further, As macOS 10.15 isn't compatible with 32-bit applcations, and X-Plane 10's support tools are 32-bit only, we cannot recommend you try to run XSquawkBox on macOS 10.15 with X-Plane 10 either.

+For this reason, X-Plane 10 is not supported on macOS 10.14 or 10.15 - we have made no efforts to prevent it from working, but we will not act on bug reports for X-Plane 10 related issues on these versions of macOS.

-On macOS 10.15 (or newer), X-Plane 11.41 or newer is required for microphone support to work at all.
-Earlier versions do not have the correct entitlements set.
+On macOS 10.15 (or newer), X-Plane 11.41 (or newer) is **required** for microphone support to work at all.

 ..
 NOTE::